Russia’s seaborne oil exports decline 9.1% in 2024 amid Ukrainian drone attacks, Reuters reports

 The US and have also targeted Russia’s oil sector with .
 These measures have increased the price of Brent crude oil by nearly $5 per barrel.

-have also had success against Russian drones.
+forces have also had success against Russian drones.
 They downed 33 out of 50 drones launched by Russia overnight, and another nine were lost.

-NATO is taking over some responsibilities from the US in coordinating aid for Ukraine.
+NATO is taking over some responsibilities from the US in coordinating for Ukraine.
 Germany is being criticized for its hesitancy in supporting Ukraine.

 The conflict continues to escalate, with both sides suffering casualties.
-The Russian hacker group Star Blizzard has been impersonating US government officials to scam people into joining WhatsApp groups to support Ukrainian NGOs.
+The Russian hacker group Star Blizzard has been impersonating US government to scam people into joining WhatsApp groups to support Ukrainian NGOs.

 Share This Article